 To own or to use is not a new concept.
 I started grappling with this at least 12 years ago when I worked for a technology division at Sony and we developed a mobile music streaming service with Vodafone.
-That was in the day before iPhone was launched, before Spotify, when the iPod was on its way up.
-I remember at the time, the naysayers saying, no one will pay a subscription for a mobile service for music they don’t own.
+That was in the day before iPhone was launched, before Spotify, when the iPod was on the rise.
+I remember the naysayers at the time saying, no one will pay a subscription fee for a mobile service for music they don’t own.
 CAN YOU IMAGINE THAT???
 Check out the video I recorded of the service back in the day in case you don’t believe me.

 I’ve not had a chance to post for a while and there has been a fair bit of activity in the space so I have quite a bit to share.